-The draft prospective financial statements were authorised for issue on 14 March 2024 by the Council.
+The prospective financial statements were authorised for issue on 27 June 2024 by the Council.
 The Council is responsible for the prospective financial statements presented, including the assumptions underlying the prospective financial statements and all other disclosures.
 The Annual Plan is prospective and contains no actual operating results.